iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

    }
 }
 ```

+In a state metadata document, every occurrence of the DID must be replaced by `did:0:0`.

 ## Controllers

 A state controller can directly update the DID Document and the amount of coins held by the Alias Output, but it cannot destroy the output.
 A governor, on the other hand, can indirectly update the DID Document by updating the state controller.
 The governor can also destroy the output by performing a governance transition without producing an Alias Output with the same `Alias ID`.